 Also take a look at the expenses that you can’t avoid: housing, food transportation.
 What costs rose over the last year?
-Call service providers and any company that regularly sends you a bill to ensure you’re not paying for more than you need.
-You can do some spring cleaning just by trimming those expenses you can’t throw out completely.
+Call service providers and any companies that regularly send you a bill to ensure you’re not paying for more than you need.
+You can do some spring cleaning just by trimming those expenses you can’t eliminate completely.

-Most of us take a set-it-and-forget it approach with boring things like insurance policies.
-Who wants to pour over those more than they need to?
+Most of us take a set-it-and-forget-it approach with boring things like insurance policies.
+Who wants to pore over those more than they need to?
 The same can be said for company benefits or your investment accounts.

 You can also check on your credit reports.
-Even if you think you have great credit or aren’t worried about credit at all, it’s important to look at your reports on an annual basis so you can make sure everything is correct.
-If there’s a mistake, you’ll need to talk with one of the three credit bureaus (TransUnion, Experian, Equifax) to resolve the error.
+Even if you think you have great credit, it’s important to look at your reports on an annual basis so you can make sure all the information is correct.
+If there’s a mistake, you’ll need to talk with one (or more) of the three credit bureaus (TransUnion, Experian, Equifax) to resolve the error.

 At work, review your company benefits and retirement plan.
 You want to use all the benefits you’re entitled to.
 When looking at your retirement plan, take a look at how much you’re paying in fees.

 Finally, check to see how much you contribute to any kind of retirement account.
 (If you’re self-employed, this applies to you too.
-You can invest in SEP IRAs, Solo 401(k)s, traditional IRAs, and more.)
-You want to increase your contribution every year — especially if you’ve earned a raise or make more this year than you did last year.
+You can invest in a SEP IRA, solo 401(k), traditional or Roth IRA and more.)
+You want to increase your contribution every year — especially if you’re making more this year than you did last year.